 Ethanol facilitates the extraction of over 100 terpenoid molecules, together with significant cannabinoids, such as CBD and THC.
 Distillers thus prevent the evaporation of those compounds, which could happen with steam distillation or vaporization.
 Therefore, extracting a highly potent product.

-Terpenoids present in cannabis or aromatherapy essential oils improve the entry and therapeutic value of the active ingredients.
+Terpenoids present in plants or aromatherapy essential oils improve the entry and therapeutic value of the active ingredients.
 That process is through increased blood-brain barrier (BBB) penetration.

 You, therefore, get wholesome benefits such as improved mood and well-being with little to no side effects.